 The easiest way to schedule is to go to our discount page and follow the instructions there.
-You can print the form directly from the computer and mail it with your $40.
-This guarantees your slot and gives you the scheduling discount, plus if you scheduled it yourself online you save even more.
-Then bring cash for the balance and save some more!
-The $40 deposit goes towards the total cost of the discounted jump price.
-In addition you may qualify for other discounts, so check it out.
+Scheduling ahead with a deposit guarantees your slot and gives you a discount.
+All money paid ahead goes towards the total cost of the discounted jump price.
 If you are not sure you want to put a non-refundable deposit down, you can just show up for a jump and pay regular full price with no committments needed.
 We recommend that you call us at 785.840.JUMP before you drive down, and we can tell you when would be a good time to show up that day.

 Do you offer group discounts?

 Although Skydivers appear to defy the Law of Gravity, we cannot escape the Law of Diminishing Marginal Returns.
-So, in keeping with our philosophy of offering discounts based on things you do to help us out, we offer a referral discount!
+So, in keeping with our philosophy of offering discounts based on things you do to help us out, we offer a referral rewards!
 Even better!
-Because the person organizing the group does all the legwork, they get the discount for bringing friends with them.
-If you bring 2 friends with you, you get $10 off.
-If you bring 5 friends with you, it's $20 off your jump!
-So, for every 3 people total in your group, you get $10 off your skydive!
-Only one person in the group gets this referral discount, but don't worry; your friends can still take advantage of our other discounts!
+Because the person organizing the group does all the legwork, they get freebies depending on the size of the group.
 We can also offer some little extra things for your group!

 Where are you located?

 Check out our map.
-We are about 40 minutes South of Topeka, 30 minutes Northeast of Emporia, 70 minutes Southwest of Kansas City.
-From Topeka, take 75 Hwy South to Hwy 31 West.
-From Kansas City, take I-35 South, then take the Ottawa exit and go West on Hwy 68.
-Hwy 68 changes names to Hwy 31, but you don't need to turn anywhere.
+We are about 30 minutes South of Topeka, 30 minutes Northeast of Emporia, 30 minutes East of Ottawa, 40 minutes Southwest of Lawrence, 60 minutes Southwest of Olathe.
 We are on the East side of Osage City, Kansas at the Osage City Municipal Airport, on the South side of Hwy 31, in the big red hangar with the sign SKYDIVE KANSAS.